ebuchman/blog/content/posts/uoa-origins.md

 No doubt, the equivalence between a weight of silver and a count of grain was facilitated by the metaphorical properties of weight - something all matter shares.
-Indeed, it seems the origins of measurement standards and metrollogy also lie in the late 4th millenium BC, and this is an area where metals, and especially precious metals, actually have a direct utility - by way of their density, as a weight.
+Indeed, it seems the origins of measurement standards and metrology also lie in the late 4th millennium BC, and this is an area where metals, and especially precious metals, actually have a direct utility - by way of their density, as a weight.
 Perhaps it was the earliest metal weights, representing masses of real goods (grain, oil, etc.),